 - 2.5.1.
-In February 2018 Huntingdonshire District Council adopted a Corporate Enforcement Policy.
+In March 2025 Huntingdonshire District Council adopted an updated Corporate Enforcement Policy.
 This sets out its approach to proportionate, transparent, fair and effective regulation and enforcement, following the principles set down in the Regulators Code.
-This overarching framework is intended to provide customers with a clear understanding of the Council's approach to regulatory and enforcement activity. - 2.5.2.
+This overarching framework is intended to provide customers with a clear understanding of the Council's approach to regulatory and enforcement activity and is available on the Council's website. - 2.5.2.
 In order to promote consistent and proportionate enforcement the service is an active member of Cambridgeshire and Peterborough Food and Safety Group.
-Senior officers represent the council at these meetings which seek to share best practice and liaise with wider partners.
+Officers represent the council at these meetings which seek to share best practice and liaise with wider partners.
 Task and finish groups are periodically set up to develop consistency exercises, training programmes or peer review models.